-Figure 6: Expression level for each protein in the predicted blue and red regions of the first projection (left picture), and the third projection (right picture)

 Table 3: Proportion of the stimulated and unstimulated cells in each 5 clusters of the predicted blue region of the first projection.
 The three numbers are: proportion of stimulated (unstimulated) cells from the total, percentage of stimulated (unstimulated)for the region, and number of stimulated (unstimulated) cells within the region, for each cluster.